DataAvailable/VDCRL/README.md

-# The code is being organized and will be posted later
+# The code will be made public when the paper is accepted!